-The primary signs and symptoms of Meniere's disease are:
+Signs and symptoms of Meniere's disease include:

 - Ringing in the ear (tinnitus).
 Tinnitus is the perception of a ringing, buzzing, roaring, whistling or hissing sound in your ear.